-Rev. Sheri Heller, LCSW is a New York State licensed clinical social worker, addiction specialist, Ericksonian hypnotist, and interfaith minister, and is a seasoned psychodynamic therapist presenting with 30 years clinical and supervisory experience in the addiction and mental health fields.
-Sheri holds degrees and certifications from Hunter College, New York University, The N.Y.
+Rev. Sheri Heller, LCSW is a dual citizen of the United States and Canada and presents with a New York State license in clinical social work.
+Sheri is an addiction specialist, Ericksonian hypnotist, and interfaith minister, and is a seasoned psychodynamic therapist presenting with 30 years clinical and supervisory experience in the addiction and mental health fields.
+She holds degrees and certifications from Hunter College, New York University, The American Academy of Healthcare Providers in the Addictive Disorders, The N.Y.
 Milton H. Erickson Society for Psychotherapy and Hypnosis, and OneSpirit Interfaith Seminary.

 Sheri is also the creator of a therapeutic theater project designed to inspire and encourage healing for at-risk underserved women and girls plagued by histories of childhood trauma, neglect and abuse.
 The Sistah Tribe Phoenix Project

-Additionally, Sheri is a free-lance writer, a travel enthusiast, nature lover, and perennial seeker, with an appreciation for the absurd.
+Lastly, Sheri is a travel enthusiast, nature lover, and perennial seeker, with an appreciation for the absurd.
 The arts in every medium, nourish her being.

 I believe intrinsic change and healing is contingent on the individual’s commitment to truth and the courage to uphold one’s truth at all cost.
 The symptoms or illnesses one presents with are often metaphorical displays of the concealed or repressed ‘Self’ which seeks expression.
 Accordingly, the patient’s challenge is to reveal the ‘truths’ behind the symptoms or illness and to thereby experience the entire range of emotions inherent in reclaiming oneself.